Neurodiversity Advisory,

 Work-Life Balance and Reduced Stress

 Employees who have neurodivergent family members, such as children, often face unique challenges in managing their work and home responsibilities.
 Providing support services, such as counseling, flexible work arrangements, and access to resources for neurodivergent individuals, can help these employees achieve a better work-life balance.
+It is also common for a parent to seek a diagnosis after their child has been diagnosed.
 Reducing the stress associated with caregiving responsibilities allows employees to be more focused and productive at work.

 Increased Loyalty and Engagement